wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 >*Note:* For the custom claim with group filter, its value has a limit of 100.
 If more than 100 groups match the filter, then the request fails.
 Expect that this limit may change in the future.

-## ID Token
+### ID Token

 OpenID Connect introduces an ID token which is a JSON web token (JWT) that contains information about an authentication event and claims about the authenticated user.

 Clients can use any of the following sequences of operations to obtain an ID token:
-* Basic, or [Authorization code flow](jakub.todo) -- the client obtains an authorization code from the authorization server's authentication endpoint and uses it to obtain an ID token and an access token from the authorization server's Token endpoint.
+* [Authorization code](/authentication-guide/implementing-authentication/auth-code) or [Authorization code with PKCE](/authentication-guide/implementing-authentication/auth-code-pkce) -- the client obtains an authorization code from the authorization server's `/authorize` endpoint and uses it to obtain an ID token and an access token from the authorization server's `/token` endpoint.
-* [Implicit flow](jakub.todo) -- the client obtains an ID
-token and optionally an access token directly from the authorization server's authentication endpoint.
+* [Implicit flow](/authentication-guide/implementing-authentication/implicit) -- the client obtains an ID token and optionally an access token directly from the authorization server's `/authorize` endpoint.

-Clients should always [validate ID tokens](jakub.todo) to ensure their integrity.
+Clients should always [validate ID tokens](/authentication-guide/tokens/validating-id-tokens) to ensure their integrity.

-The ID tokens returned by the authentication endpoint (implicit flow) or the Token endpoint (authorization code flow) are identical, except that in the implicit flow, the *nonce* parameter is required (and hence must have been included in the request), and the *at_hash* parameter is required if the response includes [an access token](#access-token) but prohibited if the response does not include an access token.
+The ID tokens returned by the `/authorize` endpoint (implicit flow) or the `/token` endpoint (authorization code flow) are identical, except that in the implicit flow, the `nonce` parameter is required (and hence must have been included in the request), and the `at_hash` parameter is required if the response includes [an access token](#access-token) but prohibited if the response does not include an access token.

 The ID Token consists of three period-separated, base64URL-encoded JSON segments: [a header](#id-token-header), [the payload](#id-token-payload), and [the signature](#id-token-signature).

-### ID Token Header
+#### ID Token Header

 ~~~json
 {